nodestream-proj/nodestream/docs/docs/reference/value-providers.md

 ## `!jq`

-Represents a [jq](https://jqlang.github.io/jq/) query language expression that should be executed agains the input record.
+Represents a [jq](https://jqlang.github.io/jq/) query language expression that should be executed against the input record.

 For example, if you want to get extract all of the `name` fields from the list of people provided in a document like this: